Integral-Systems/wix-lucy-cli/README.md

 7.  **Add git version during production build**
       - Lucy-CLI can add the git version to the production build.
       - It adds the git version to the `public/constant/env.ts` file in the public folder under the key gitTag.
+7. **Use velo-sync to synchronize local collection with wix**
+      - Lucy-CLI can synchronize the local collection with the wix collection.
+      - More information can be found in the [velo-sync](https://www.npmjs.com/package/velo-sync) documentation.

 ## Commands & Options